youngrebe/PinterestAccountFinder/README.md

 # PinterestAcccountFinder

-PinterestAccountFinder is a simple Python tool for finding Pinterest profiles associated with a given email address.
+Simple  tool for finding Pinterest profiles associated with a given email address.
 It helps you quickly locate a user's profile by entering their email.

 ## Installation and Usage